Child representatives are trained professionals who are appointed by the court for the following:

 You may also request the appointment of a child representative if you feel it is necessary for your case.
 This request can be made by filing a summons via eLitigation at the LawNet & CrimsonLogic Service Bureau.

 You may choose to file the documents personally or through a lawyer.
 If you are represented by a lawyer, the documents will be filed by your lawyer.
-If you are representing yourself, you must follow the Rules of Court and the Family Justice Courts (FJC) Practice Directions to prepare your documents before heading down personally to do the filing.
+If you are representing yourself, you must follow the Family Justice Rules and the Family Justice Courts (FJC) Practice Directions to prepare your documents before heading down personally to do the filing.

 You will need to let the court know why a child representative is important in your case, and both you and your former spouse will have to contribute towards the costs of the child representative.